Expert Legal Advice on Financial Settlements on Divorce in London

 - Pension Orders

-Section 25 of the Matrimonial Causes Act 1973 sets out the criteria that should be taken into account by the court when deciding a financial order.
 The first and primary consideration is the welfare of any dependent child or children.
 Courts will take into account income and earning capacity, savings, housing needs, pensions, the duration of the marriage or civil partnership, the parties’ contributions, health of both parties and any other circumstances that are relevant.

-Minimising legal fees
+Minimising legal fees Through Early Negotiation

 Only a few cases go to a final hearing.
 The lawyers Lloyd Platt & Co, pride ourselves on early and sensible negotiations which have the effect of minimising legal fees.
 Please contact any of the team who will be delighted to assist.